 When I began my consulting career, I provided software reviews and recommendations to enterprise customers.
 Best-in-Breed was the focal point with a huge number of startups pushing hard to grab market share in the late 90s through early 2000s.
 It was labor-intensive work where numerous niche vendors were vetted with RFPs and on-site pitches.
-I was going through one of my older “deliverables” which referenced this report.
+I was going through one of my older “deliverables” which referenced a CRM report by Michael Maoz in 2000.

 Back then we didn’t have G2 Crowd or TrustRadius.
 You couldn’t do online research, purchase 5 licenses with a credit card and start with a product immediately.
 Shadow IT has emerged — allowing enterprise innovators to perform a “trial before they buy for the entire enterprise.”